Qinyuehu/scotted/_posts/2014-08-23-url-changed.md

 Now that I've had a couple of days on straight Jekyll, I am super super happy I made the switch off Octopress.
 I no longer have to run rake commands to do anything, or manage the separate deployment branch that it uses.
-I just check into **master** and the rest is magic, I don't have to do anything else.
+I just push to **master** and the rest is magic, I don't have to do anything else.
 Love that!

 ```